Poikilos/outputinspector/README.md

         * changed listMain (in old code) to ui->mainListWidget (renamed in new code from listWidget which was present by default for new widget form)
         * deprecated manually resizing list widget (in favor of sizePolicy Expanding [and default aka MAX_INT maximumSize] for both vertical and horizontal)
     * changes to new code (had MainWindow, centralWIdget, menuBar, mainToolBar and statusBar all by default for new widget form):
+        * nothing renamed
-        * nothing renamed, but created a List Widget (Item-Based Widget) named mainListWidget
+        * created a List Widget (QListWidget, and Item-Based Widget) named mainListWidget
+        * right-click mainListWidget in form designer, go to slot, pasted content of QListWidget::itemDoubleClicked from old qt4

 * (2008-10-qt4) fixes and improvements
 (for configurable settings, edit the variable name in /etc/outputinspector.conf)